 When it comes to noise level, the iGen4500 operates at a volume level as low as 53 dBA.

-This makes it perfect if you are using it for outdoor activities or RV parks.
+That makes it perfect if you are using it for outdoor activities or RV parks.

 Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a portable generator.
 The conventional portable generator usually produces THD of higher than 5%.
 This can potentially damage sensitive electronics like laptops or phones.